neuralchen/SimSwap/README.md

 # SimSwap: An Efficient Framework For High Fidelity Face Swapping
 ## Proceedings of the 28th ACM International Conference on Multimedia
 **The official repository with Pytorch**
+Currently only the test code is available, training scripts are coming soon

 [[Conference paper]](https://dl.acm.org/doi/10.1145/3394171.3413630)